Action #3 of 2024 Strengthen the SEC Whistleblower Program

 METHODOLOGY

-Candidates are graded on the number of critical issues for anti-corruption listed in the candidate scorecard, as divided into three overarching principles.
+Candidates are graded on the number of critical issues for anti-corruption.
+These issues are listed in the candidate scorecard.
+They are divided into three overarching principles.
 We believe all of these issues are crucial for candidate integrity.

 We assigned a total possible score of 5 for each principle.
-For the sake of consistency, we treat individual issues equally: calculating fewer of these critical issues gets candidates a higher score—and only when they score 15 for the whole package do they score 100 percent.
+For the sake of consistency, we treat individual issues equally.
+Calculating fewer of these critical issues gets candidates a higher score.
+Only when they score 15 for the whole package do they score 100 percent.

 We compiled candidate information from their campaign websites, in interviews, or from public and private sources.